hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 Roland also stands up, and aims his heavy, ancient and deadly pistols at the Crimson King.

 Oh..
 Can I ask for one last whim? — the Crimson King asks.

-Roland nods.

 When this is over, please, say my name.
-Will ya?
+Will ya? — says without waiting for an answer.

-As the first rays of dawn appear in the horizon.
 Roland fires his guns empty at the Crimson King.
 Crows fly away with an alarmed cawing one more time.
 The creature that claimed to be his creator trips and falls down.
-His red robe contrast with the pitch black color of the Tower, it seems as if he was ablaze while falling.
+His red robe contrast with the pitch black color of the Tower, it seems as if he was ablaze while falling, as the first rays of dawn appear in the horizon.

-Now he stares at the sunrise for a while, it is beautiful.
-He then closes his eyes as he speaks up the names of all his fallen friends and loved ones.
-New roses appear in the field for every name.
-After all, every rose that surrounds the Tower belongs to someone whose name has been spoken inside, in this story or in another universe perhaps.

-When he is done.
 A mix of relief and emptiness fills his soul.
-Tears start to fall on his cheeks.
 This is the end of his world.
 He has other place to go and no one is waiting for him.
+Tears start to fall on his cheeks.

 Boys don't cry maggot!
 Hears Cort shout him in his mind, yet it echoes all over the tower.
 That voice makes him smile.
 It is a sad smile though.
+Roland stares at the sunrise for a while, it is beautiful, it is silent, peaceful.
 When was the last time he cried?
 Nobody is watching now.
 He allows himself to burst into tears.
 Tears that make the dark stone of the Tower, even darker.

 Once at the base, he notices that the cracks in the walls are sealed.
 The Tower seems to be healing.
-He also observes the remains of the Crimson King, who is being devoured by the crows and is nothing but bones now.
+He also observes the remains of the Crimson King, who is being devoured by the crows, their eyes are red now.
+They don't get fed that often.
 Its a horrible sight.

+Not long after, there is nothing but bones left.
 He kneels and grabs the skull.
 It's red but because of the blood.

 Is this a trick or are you truly dead?
 How many lies did you tell me? — says Roland to it's hollow eyes.